metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment.md

 The Asset Payment guard contains the following settings:

-- **Required Collection**: The mint address of the required NFT Collection.
-The NFT we use to pay with must be part of this collection.
+- **Required Collection**: The mint address of the required Collection.
+The Asset we use to pay with must be part of this collection.
-- **Destination**: The address of the wallet that will receive all NFTs.
+- **Destination**: The address of the wallet that will receive all Assets.

 {% dialect-switcher title="Set up a Candy Machine using the Asset Payment Guard" %}
 {% dialect title="JavaScript" id="js" %}